xiaodu0123/HiGen/README.md

 - `eval.py`: compute evaluation metrics for the generated summaries (including ROUGE-L, BertScore, Summa-C and FactScore)

 ## Experiments
 We evaluate the performance of HiGen on GovReport and QMSum datasets.
-We use the version of the datasets in [SCROLLS benchmark](https://www.scrolls-benchmark.com/), available on [Hugging Face](https://huggingface.co/datasets/tau/scrolls).
+We use the version of the datasets provided in [SCROLLS benchmark](https://www.scrolls-benchmark.com/), available on [Hugging Face](https://huggingface.co/datasets/tau/scrolls).

 ### Generate summaries using HiGen
 Extract sentence-level highlights from the input documents: